Justin-Insight/Greiber-Heating-Sheet-Metal/content/about/_index.md

     - image: 2021-carrier-presidents-award.jpg
     - image: 2020-carrier-presidents-award.jpg
     - image: 2019-carrier-presidents-award.jpg
+testimonials:
+  - testimonial: Excellent service.
+We had no heat.
+In the middle of a -10 day on very short notice.
+They came out quickly and fixed the furnace within the hour.
+Great experience.
+    author: "- Tim C."
+  - testimonial: They did a great job - and fast - in an emergency when the furnace quit during the polar vortex!
+    author: "- Brian A."
+  - testimonial: Excellent customer service, quick turnaround to do the work, friendly, best price in the area!
+Highly recommend!
+    author: "- Karly K."
 ---

+### Pride and Purpose, Since 1945

+<div class="underline"></div>

 Greiber Heating & Sheet Metal is a locally owned and operated family business in Waunakee, Wisconsin led by Devon Greiber in partnership with his mother Karen Greiber.
 The business—along with a strong commitment to quality workmanship and service—has been handed down through four generations.